13 spectacular views to seek out during your next Norwegian self drive tour

 Spend the day in beautiful Trondheim before dropping off the car in either Trondheim town or at Trondheim airport.
 Stay some days in Trondheim or continue down to Oslo to get to know the Norwegian capital or go further north on the Hurtigruten coastal ship.

 All prices listed are per person, based on two people sharing a room.
-2023 prices are indicative due to the current uncertainty across Europe with increasing energy and volatile fuel costs.
+Prices are indicative due to the current uncertainty across Europe with increasing energy and volatile fuel costs.
 For last minute bookings: prices are subject to availability.

 We have spent time selecting countryside and fjord side accommodation situated in key locations allowing you the opportunity to explore attractions and scenic highlights in the regions on day tours.
 Then come back to the farm or traditional lodging in the afternoon enjoying a good traditional home cooked meal.